-Scalloped Corn with Bacon is a quick and easy take on corn casserole.
-It uses just six ingredients and it has pieces of crumbled bacon throughout—what’s not to love?
+Scalloped Corn with Bacon is a quick and easy spin on corn casserole.
+It uses just six ingredients and has lots of crumbled bacon!

 Scalloped potatoes have been on my family’s Easter menu for years.
-But scalloped corn?
-It was a new one to me.
+But Scalloped Corn?
+It’s an old fashioned dish, but it was a new one to me.

 I found the recipe in my Grandma’s collection, clipped from a newspaper long ago.
-It used #2 cans of creamed corn, a generic call-out for “cracker crumbs”, and no bacon.
+It called for #2 cans of creamed corn, a generic reference to “cracker crumbs”, and no bacon.

 The bacon stays flat instead of curling like it does on the stovetop—not sure why this is, but the bacon stays almost completely flat every time I cook it in the oven!

 The bacon drippings make their way down to the foil, which you can crumple up and throw away once it cools off instead of trying to clean a bacon grease-soaked pan.